Nick Bockwinkel: Early career (1954–1961)

 Bockwinkel debuted in 1954 in Los Angeles, California.
 He spent the early years of his career working in Southern California for the North American Wrestling Alliance, where he occasionally teamed with his father and was sometimes billed as "Nicky Bockwinkel".
 In 1955, he briefly held the NWA International Television Championship.

 From June to September 1956, during his summer break from UCLA, Bockwinkel made a foray into the Midwestern United States, performing in cities such as Chicago, Milwaukee, and St. Louis.
 From July to September 1957, he had a stint in Texas, appearing with Houston Wrestling and Southwest Sports.

 In early 1958, upon being drafted into the United States Army, Bockwinkel relocated to Northern California.
 During his military service, he moonlighted as a wrestler, appearing sporadically for NWA San Francisco and the Oakland, California-based Ad Santel Promotions under a variety of ring names.
-In April 1958, Bockwinkel (wrestling under the name Dick Warren) and Ramón Torres won the NWA World Tag Team Championship (San Francisco version).
+In April 1958, Bockwinkel (wrestling under the name "Dick Warren") and Ramón Torres won the NWA World Tag Team Championship (San Francisco version).
 They held the titles until June 1958, when they lost to Hombre Montana and Tiny Mills.
 They regained the titles from Mills and Montana in July, then lost them to Gene Dubuque and Mike Valentino the following month.
 In June and July 1959, Bockwinkel reappeared with the North American Wrestling Alliance.
 In late-1959 and early-1960, he made a handful of appearances in Indiana with NWA Indianapolis and the American Wrestling Alliance, where he was billed as "Nick Bock".

 Bockwinkel left the Army in 1960.
-Throughout mid-1960, he wrestled for NWA Detroit.
+Throughout mid-1960, he wrestled for Big Time Wrestling in Detroit.
 During this time, he also appeared with All Star Wrestling in Omaha, Nebraska, both as Nick Bockwinkel and under a mask as "The Phantom".
 In late-1960, Bockwinkel returned to the North American Wrestling Alliance, where in December 1960 and January 1961 he won the International Television Tag Team Championship on two occasions: once with Lord Blears and once with Édouard Carpentier.
 His second reign lasted until May 1961, when he left California to join Southwest Sports in Texas.